ming-ddtechcg/nuodb-operator/README.md

 Amazon EBS storage (storageclass gp2) is the default storage class for both NuoDB Admin and Storage Manager (SM) pods.
 If you would like to change the default, please see below:

-#### FOR ON-PREM local storage: Set container local storage permissions on each cluster node to hostpath local storage.
+#### FOR ON-PREM local storage:
+Set the local storage permissions on each cluster node to enable hostpath local storage for the Admin and Storage Manager (SM) pods.
 **Note:** When using the local disk storage option only 1 Admin pod is supported.

 ```